sunday-mamuyowi-onojaife/iu_model_to_production/README.md

 4 Train the model:
 genmodel.py

-5 Run the FastAPI server:
+5 Run the FastAPI server backend:
+Open new command prompt, and dont close.
+Directory Desktop
+cd IU-Model_to_Production
-uvicorn fastapi:app --reload
+uvicorn backend:app  --reload

-6 Launch the frontend (React setup): Follow Vite setup instructions for frontend deployment.
+6 Launch the frontend (React setup): open another new command prompt, and dont close. cd Desktop cd Desktop cd frontend_iu_model_to_production code .  to open vscode at vscode, go to terminal. type npm  run dev highlight the cursor on the localhost and click on the followlink that pop up:   http://localhost:5173/

 Usage
 Once the API server is running, send sensor data to /predict to receive anomaly predictions.